PHT-EU/station-backend/README.md

 1. If it does not yet exist create the volume for the database `docker volume create pg_pht_station`
 1. Run the development docker-compose file `docker-compose -f docker-compose_dev.yml up -d`, which will spin up the third party services such as the postgres db, airflow and minio, allowing for development of the station API inside of an IDE.
+   The services require the following ports to be available on the machine:
+   - Postgres: 5432
+   - Airflow: 8080
+   - Minio: 9000